isomerpages/enterprisesg-cpso/news-and-media/media-releases/_posts/2021-12-16-post-Elmark fined S$123,000 for selling unregistered ceiling fans and water heaters.md

 1\.
 Elmark Marketing (Elmark), a supplier and distributor of ceiling fans and water heaters pleaded guilty to 25 charges for failing to comply with the Consumer Protection (Safety Requirements) Regulations (CPSR) administered by the Consumer Product Safety Office (CPSO)<sup>1</sup>.
 These requirements include failing to register its ceiling fans and water heaters, which are classified as Controlled Goods<sup>2</sup>, failing to have these tested and certified to relevant safety standards, and selling them with invalid SAFETY Marks affixed.
 The court case concluded today, with Elmark being fined a total of S$123,000 by the State Courts for violating requirements under the CPSR.
 17 charges for other similar offences were taken into consideration for the sentence.

 2\.
 The CPSO began investigation in February 2019 after receiving a consumer’s feedback on a broken fan blade from an unregistered model of a ceiling fan supplied by the company.
 Investigations revealed that:<br>
 a.
-Elmark had been supplying unregistered models of ceiling fans and water <br> &emsp;heaters (refer to <b>Annex 1</b> for details of models sold);<br>
+Elmark had been supplying unregistered models of ceiling fans and water heaters (refer to <b>Annex 1</b> for details of models sold);<br>
-b. six models of Elmark’s ceiling fans were subsequently found to fail safety<br> &emsp;tests which pose a potential safety risk for electrocution and fire.
+b. six models of Elmark’s ceiling fans were subsequently found to fail safety tests which pose a potential safety risk for electrocution and fire.